for-beginner-piano/for-beginner-piano/README.rst

 To create a new Plone buildout project
 --------------------------------------

-Use the subcommand `newbuildout` to create a buildout project.
+Use the subcommand `compose` to create a buildout project.

 For example, if your project will be called `my-plone-site`:

 ::

-    piano newbuildout my-plone-site
+    piano compose my-plone-site

 .. note:: A buildout is a folder which holds all the settings required to build
           and deploy a Plone site